apache/camel/examples/camel-example-hazelcast-kubernetes/ReadMe.md

 When the example runs in fabric8, you can use the Kubectl command tool to inspect the status

-To list all the running pods:
+To list all the running pods on Minikube:

     $ kubectl get pods

+Then find the name on Minikube of the pod that runs this quickstart, and output the logs from the running pods with:

+    $ kubectl logs <name of pod>

+To list all the running pods on Minishift:

+    $ oc get pods

-Then find the name of the pod that runs this quickstart, and output the logs from the running pods with:
+Then find the name on Minishift of the pod that runs this quickstart, and output the logs from the running pods with:

     $ kubectl logs <name of pod>